Improved Group Robustness via Classifier Retraining on Independent Splits

-\textbf{Alleviating GDRO's sensitivity towards model capacity.} GDRO's requirement for model capacity control via either $\ell_2$ regularization or early stopping is well noted in the literature \citep{sagawa2019distributionally}.
-In Table \ref{tab:wd-crois-gdro-compare}, we compare GDRO's and CROIS' sensitivity towards different $\ell_2$ regularization.
-While GDRO's performance on Waterbird is relatively uniform, GDRO is more sensitivity to different $\ell_2$ settings on CelebA.
-When $\ell_2=1$ for CelebA, we see that GDRO fails altogether (see Figure \ref{fig:gdro-instability}).
-On the other hand, CROIS achieves consistent performance across different $\ell_2$ setting.
-CROIS controls the model capacity by limiting GDRO to only the last layer.
-This alleviates GDRO's tendency to overfit and simplifies parameter tuning (as in Figure \ref{fig:crois-vs-gdro} for Waterbird).
+\textbf{Alleviating group DRO's sensitivity towards model capacity.} Group DRO's requirement for model capacity control via either $\ell_2$ regularization or early stopping is well noted in the literature \citep{sagawa2019distributionally}.
+In Table \ref{tab:wd-crois-gdro-compare}, we compare group DRO and our method's sensitivity towards different $\ell_2$ regularization.
+While our method's performance on Waterbird is relatively uniform, group DRO is more sensitive to different $\ell_2$ settings on CelebA.
+When $\ell_2=1$ for CelebA, group DRO fails altogether (see Figure \ref{fig:gdro-instability}).
+On the other hand, our method achieves consistent performance across different $\ell_2$ settings.
+Our method controls the model capacity by limiting group DRO to only the last layer.
+This alleviates group DRO's tendency to overfit and simplifies parameter tuning (as in Figure \ref{fig:crois-vs-gdro} for Waterbird).